robbyj1388/nvim-config/README.md

 # Personal Neovim Configuration

+This is my old personal Neovim configuration due to it being outdated, I now use NvChad as my personal config!

-Welcome to my personal Neovim configuration repository!
-This is a collection of customizations, plugins, and key mappings I use for an optimized and efficient coding experience.
+This is a collection of customizations, plugins, and key mappings I used for an optimized and efficient coding experience.

 Feel free to explore, fork, and adapt this setup to your needs.
 Contributions and suggestions are welcome!